 A travel towel is a lightweight, quick drying towel that’s thin and easy to pack.
 Most are made of microfiber, which can dry in an hour in direct sunlight.

-Having a travel towel is essential for backpacking and camping.
+Having a towel is essential for backpacking and camping.
 Many hostels and bargain accommodations don’t provide towels, and of course camping is strictly BYO towel.

 Once you’ve got a couple travel towels, you may be surprised how often you reach for them in daily life; for hiking, yoga, the gym, just to name a few.
 They really come in handy!